Nerves ahead of ECB halt European share rally

 German Chancellor Angela Merkel and French President Francois Hollande have repeated that mantra but many analysts have warned from the start that the ECB may not yet have a clear mandate for bold action from Berlin.

-A Reuters poll on Monday showed 19 of 24 euro money market traders believed the ECB would revive its bond-buying programme, but only 10 said the bank would do so on Thursday.
+A Reuters poll on Monday showed 19 of 24 euro money market traders believed the ECB would revive its bond-buying program, but only 10 said the bank would do so on Thursday.

 “The odds for disappointment are fairly elevated given the adamant statement from Draghi last week,” Franz Wenzel, strategist at AXA Investment Managers, said.